Kade3er/Servicenow-Password-reset-ticket/README.md

 <h2>Description</h2>
-This project consists of managing a ticket request, explaining that the employee lost his password and need a new one.
+This project consists of managing a ticket request, explaining that the employee's password expired and he needs a new one.
 <br />